-Connecting over 500 destinations, the National Railroad Passenger Corporation (operating as Amtrak) is an intercity railroad service that serves the adjoining United States (except Wyoming and South Dakota), plus some three Canadian provinces, namely Ontario, British Columbia and Quebec.
+Connecting over 500 destinations, the National Railroad Passenger Corporation (operating as Amtrak) is an intercity railroad service that serves the adjoining United States (except Wyoming and South Dakota), plus three Canadian provinces, Ontario, British Columbia and Quebec.
 It was established in 1971 and is currently headquartered in n Washington, DC.

 Passenger Train from Denver to Grand Junction